hortonworks/registry/docs/install.rst

     cd $REGISTRY_HOME/docker/images/registry
     docker build -t registry . --build-arg "REGISTRY_VERSION=0.5.0"

-3. Use `docker images` command to confirm that the `registry` image is stored in your local repository
+3. Use `docker images` command to confirm that the `schema-registry` image is stored in your local repository

 4. To run the schema registry from image in detached mode,
 ::

-   docker-compose -f docker-compose-`db_type`.yml up -d registry-app
+   docker-compose -f docker-compose-`db_type`.yml up -d registry

 5. To stop the schema registry application,
 ::